hemashpr/2.DETERMINATION-OF-CURRENT-IN-CIRCUIT-USING-MESH-ANALYSIS/README.md

 Thus, the Mesh analysis is verified practically and theoretically.
 The resultant currents for 	/	V supply are:

-a)	The current across 330Ω resistor is	A.
+a)	The current across 330Ω resistor is 1.22 mA.

-b)	The current across 560Ω resistor is	A.
+b)	The current across 560Ω resistor is	-4.42  mA.

-c)	The current across 470Ω resistor is	A.
+c)	The current across 470Ω resistor is 5.51  mA.